 Assistance on arrears

 Any first time indigent applicant qualifies for a write-off of that household’s municipal debt.
-Outstanding debt of successful applicants will be written off (only once) against the Councils provision for bad debt;
+Outstanding debt of successful applicants will be written off annually at the end of each financial year against the Councils provision for bad debt;

 An indigent account holder qualifies for a write-off if the arrears are the result of a water leakage and evidence of such a repair must be provided to for consideration of the write-of; and

-Any write-off regarding 9a and b have to be approved by council and recorded for audit purposes.
+Any write-off regarding 9a and b have to be approved by the accounting officer and may be sub-delegated to the chief financial officer and recorded for audit purposes.

 Transfer of property